Voluntary Assisted Dying Act 2017: Reactions

 Euthanasia advocate Philip Nitschke called the law "beg and grovel legislation" because people will only be able to access it as a privilege granted in extremis rather than as a right to be accessed at a time nominated by the patient.

 First use

 Kerry Robertson was the first person to be granted a permit under the Voluntary Assisted Dying Act.
 Robertson was diagnosed with breast cancer in 2010 and was declared cancer free after surgery, chemotherapy and radiation treatment.
 Four years later she developed a tumour in her bones that spread to her lungs and brain.
 When the cancer spread to her liver Robertson ceased treatment.
 Her palliative care team was unable to ease the pain.
 Robertson applied for the permit on the first day the act came into force, 19 June 2019, citing "loss of joy" as her reason.
-Robertson ended her life on 15 July 2019 at the age of 61 with her two daughters, and best friend by her side.
+Robertson died on 15 July 2019 at the age of 61 with her two daughters, and best friend by her side.